technologEEE-NJ/oxygendiscord/README.md

 ### Discord Platform

 Q: What is Discord?\
 A: It's an app where people can socialize with voice and texts online.
+[Here is a great overview](https://masonry.lochac.sca.org/discord-all-you-need-to-know/)

 Q: How to get Discord?\